 Other insurance expense (benefit) increased \$27.9 million, or 489.5%, to an expense of \$22.2 million for the nine months ended September 30, 2023 compared to the same period in 2022.
-The increase was primarily driven by a \$13.8 million decrease in net ceding commission contra-expense as a result of a decline in ceded premiums and commutations executed in the third quarter of 2023.
-We also experienced an \$11.9 million increase in Carvana warrant expense as a result of policies originating from the Integrated Platform and an \$8.6 million increase in report costs due to an increase in customer applications and new writings.
-In addition, we experienced a \$6.7 million increase in amortization of deferred acquisition costs for certain commissions.
+The increase was primarily driven by a \$13.8 million \$6.9 million decrease in net ceding commission contra-expense as a result of a decline in ceded premiums and commutations executed written, primarily attributable to a strategic reduction of quota share reinsurance in the third quarter second half of 2023.
+We also experienced an \$11.9 million increase in Carvana warrant expense as a result of policies originating from the Integrated Platform and an \$8.6 million \$6.2 million increase in report costs due to an increase in customer applications and new writings.
+In addition, we experienced a \$6.7 million \$3.9 million increase in commission expenses related to the continued growth in our partnership channel including amortization of deferred policy acquisition costs for certain commissions.
 This was partially offset by a \$4.1 million decrease in Personnel Costs as a result of a decrease in headcount due to the involuntary workforce reductions in 2022.
 In addition, we experienced a \$2.5 million decrease in premium taxes and a \$1.8 million decrease in payment processing fees.